bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 In this section (grid showcase), you will learn about how differently commonly used grid layouts are created and where you can use them.

-Let\'s start by examining the grid layout named the pancake stack.
+Let&apos;s start by examining the grid layout named the pancake stack.

-I\'ve opened extra.HTML in Visual Studio Code.
+I&apos;ve opened extra.HTML in Visual Studio Code.

 Now I can start adding the different elements.

 ![](images2/media/image140.png){width="3.0in"
-height="2.3651159230096237in"}First is the restaurant\'s name, little
+height="2.3651159230096237in"}First is the restaurant&apos;s name, little
 lemon, which I put into the header.

 In the main element, I type menu and for the footer, I type About Us.